NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Administration <https://www.noaa.gov/>`_.

 The Gaea System consists of two HPE-Cray EX 3000 systems, referred to as C5 and C6.
-Two high-capacity parallel filesystems provide over 150 petabytes of fast access storage.
+Two high-capacity parallel file systems provide over 150 petabytes of fast access storage.
 The center-wide filesystem is connected using FDR InfiniBand to the center's compute and data-transfer resources.
 The aggregate Gaea system contains a peak calculating capability greater than 20 petaflops (quadrillion